kmwebnet/NXP-SE050-Test-PlatformSCP03/README.md

   NXP SE050C1(on I2C port 1)

-if you use other variants you need to change ENC, MAC, DEK key definition on port/ex_sss_auth.h
+if you use other variants you need to change ENC, MAC, DEK key definition on port/ex_sss_auth.h]

+Never use this code as production unless you change 3 keys to your ownn.

 # Usage